-All children's products must be third party tested by a CPSC-accepted laboratory for compliance with applicable children's product safety requirements before the product is sold in the United States.
+Initially, every children's product that is required to be third party tested must be third party tested by a CPSC-accepted laboratory for compliance with all applicable children's product safety rules.

 The first time a children’s product is tested for compliance with children’s product safety requirements is called initial certification testing.
 (The regulation calls this “certification testing.”)
 Based on passing results from the initial certification testing, the manufacturer or importer then must issue a Children's Product Certificate.